South Florida’s Hottest Beach Bars

 What to Drink: Hurricane (a mixture of light, dark and coconut rums mixed with Indian River fruit punch)

 Steps off the public beach, the Aruba Beach Cafe is a boozy oasis for sunned beachgoers and visitors from all over.
-Three bars, a large dining area with fantastic ocean views, tropical decor and live island music all instantly set the lively Caribbean mood.
+Three bars, a large dining area with fantastic ocean views, tropical decor and live island music all instantly set the vibrant Caribbean mood.
 Don’t miss the pig roast and 2-for-1 drink specials from 4-7 p.m. every Friday.

 What to Drink: Guy’s Margaretta (Sauza Gold tequila, Grand Marnier and lime juice shaken with a splash of OJ)

 Right on Key West’s sandy shores, this upscale hotel bar has all the makings for a beachy afternoon.
 Come early and rent a lounge chair right on the ocean (about $5 a day), and be first in line for the bar’s popular happy hour from 4 to 6 p.m., Sunday through Thursday.
-Kick back and admire the picture-perfect views over strong cocktails and an order of conch fritters, all just a stone’s throw from the famous buoy that marks the "Southernmost Point in the Continental U.S.A."
+Kick back and admire the picture-perfect views over refreshing cocktails and an order of conch fritters.
+It's all just a stone’s throw from the famous buoy that marks the "Southernmost Point in the Continental U.S.A."

 What to Drink: Southern Medicine (Sweet Carolina Sweet Tea Flavored Vodka, lemonade, a splash of water and a fresh squeeze of lemon)